-Backblaze Storage Pod 027 has been running 24/7/365 storing customer data for the past 7 years.
+Backblaze Storage Pod 027 has been running 24/7/365 storing customer data for the past seven years.
 Pod 027 has served us well, but now it is time to retire.
 Pod 027 is one of 20 Backblaze Storage Pods being retired.
-In this group are version 1 and version 2 Storage Pods.
-They have been removed from service, their drives, motherboard, SATA cards, backplanes, wiring, and power supplies, all removed.
-What remains is Backblaze history – 20 Backblaze Storage Pod chassis that helped launch our company.
+In this group are version one and version two Storage Pods.
+They have been removed from service—their drives, motherboard, SATA cards, backplanes, wiring, and power supplies, all removed.
+What remains is Backblaze history—20 Backblaze Storage Pod chassis that helped launch our company.

 We currently have 20 Backblaze Storage Pod metal chassis.
-They are roughly 18” wide, 29” long and 7” high in size and weigh about 25 pounds or 11.3 kilograms.
-They are rolled steel and of course painted Red.
+They are roughly 18” wide, 29” long, and 7” high in size and weigh about 25 lbs or 11.3 kg.
+They are rolled steel and of course, painted red.
 They are used, so they have a few scratches and small dents, but they all have the Backblaze front plate.
-The drives, boards, wires, power supply etc., have been removed.
+The drives, boards, wires, power supply etc. have been removed.

 Backblaze is migrating from standalone Backblaze Storage Pods to Backblaze Vaults.
-The version 1 and version 2 Storage Pods are not vault compatible without a number of physical changes that are not financially practical.
-Unless you’re building your own Backblaze Vault, these pods will work for you.
+The version one and version two Storage Pods are not vault compatible without a number of physical changes that are not financially practical.
+Unless you’re building your own Backblaze Vault, these Pods will work for you.

 Winners will be announced in late June.
 We’ll post the winning ideas on our blog and our Facebook page and we’ll contact winners via Facebook.
 For those winners receiving a Storage Pod, Backblaze will pay for packaging and shipping to you.
 We’ll choose the shipping method and timeframe.
 Expedited shipping and insurance, if desired, will be at the winner’s expense.

 What Are You Waiting For?